 I still couldn’t tell whether there was sadness in his eyes, or whether it was mine, reflected in the curve of his gaze.
 Maybe, through me, he was saying goodbye to something else entirely.

-I continued my way back toward the city.
+I continued my way toward the city.

-I was surrounded by jungle everywhere.
-At times the landscape opened up to small houses and sweeping views of the hills and the city below.
-Chickens ran across winding slopes, locals walked from one home to another, a lone tourist jogged past, and an old man carefully made his way home while quietly watching me.
-A family of ten, young women in colorful clothes and their children, waved and greeted me.
+Chickens ran across winding slopes, locals walked from one home to another, a lone tourist jogged past, and an old man carefully made his way home, quietly watching me as he went.
+A family of ten—young women in colorful clothes and their children—waved and greeted me.
 They wanted to talk, and so did I. We exchanged a few words and went our separate ways.
 Out of the corner of my eye, I noticed the children kept waving.
 I waved back too, until they disappeared from sight.

 That didn’t sound good, so I walked faster.